-So Abraham went, trusting in God.
-And, of course, God didn't say, "And by the way, in a little while I'm going to ask you to kill your only son..." which is how the story plays out, because that would have been too much for anyone.
+Of course, God didn't say, "And by the way, in a little while I'm going to ask Abraham to kill your only son..." which is how that story plays out.
+That that would have been too much for anyone.

-But Abraham and Sarah went and they and their descendants had many adventures and after 14 generations, the great-grandson of Rahab, the grandson of Ruth, Jesse, became the father of David, born in Bethlehem, as powerful and faithful and great a sinner to ever lead the nation of Israel.
-After 14 more generations, the whole people-or at least those still alive after the siege of Jerusalem-were taken off into captivity and exile in Babylon, their nation and their temple and perhaps most of all their hopes all torn down.
+Abraham and Sarah and their descendants had many adventures and, at Matthew's genealogy tells it, after 14 generations-give or take a few, the great-grandson of Rahab, the grandson of

+Ruth, Jesse, became the father of David, born in Bethlehem, as powerful and faithful and great a sinner to ever lead the nation of Israel.

+After 14 more generations-again, give or take, the whole people-or at least those still alive after the siege of Jerusalem-were taken off into captivity and exile in Babylon, their nation and their temple and perhaps most of all their hopes all torn down.

 Then, as another 14 generations were coming to completion, as the children of Abraham and Sarah lived under Roman occupation, under the Roman "peace" that extended over much of the known world, an unknown carpenter named Joseph in a little town is engaged to Mary when he finds out that she is pregnant.

-That's the Christmas story!

-And it's a pretty good one so far, isn't it?

-It is a story of faith.
-It is a story of fear.

-And it is a story of God's presence with men and women in the midst of our lives that are made up of both faith and fear.
+This long story is a story of faith.
+It is a story of doubt.
+It's a story of devastation and destruction.
+It's a story of redemption and renewal.
+It is a story of God's presence with women and men in lives that are made up of both faith and fear-as are all lives, including our own.